 For corridor preservation, disproportionately high and adverse impacts to low-income and minority populations are not anticipated.
-An access management plan associated with the corridor preservation, if implemented, could increase indirection for the manufactured home community near Greenbush.
+In the future, if WisDOT determines that transportation improvements are needed within these preserved areas, subsequent environmental documentation would be prepared to evaluate a range of alternatives and associated impacts and costs.